Sunlight Foundation: Allegations of misconduct

 In May 2018, the Huffington Post reported that Clay Johnson, former director of Sunlight Labs, had been accused of sexual misconduct and mistreatment by multiple women during his employment there.
 He quit after being given a warning after a reported incident.
 Subsequently, Sunlight's board announced that it would conduct a review of the organization's history.
 In February 2019, Sunlight's board announced the conclusion of the review, publishing a report which found significant problems that led to institutional failures.

 Shutdown

-In September 2020, the Foundation announced that it was shutting down in a post by co-founder Mike Klein.
+In September 2020, co-founder Mike Klein announced that the Foundation would shut down.
+He wrote that the organization was no longer necessary because "Virtually all of the activities and staff of Sunlight have been transferred to other engaged institutions, or closed."
+Another open-government advocate suggested that a decline in donations was the ultimate cause.

 Awards

 In July 2009, the Sunlight Foundation received the Public Access to Government Information Award from the American Association of Law Libraries.
-In July 2010, the Sunlight Foundation won the grand prize of the Knight-Batten Awards for Innovations in Journalism for their Sunlight Live project that incorporates streaming video, liveblogging, social networking, and data presentation.
+In July 2010, the Sunlight Foundation won the grand prize of the Knight-Batten Awards for Innovations in Journalism for their Sunlight Live project that incorporates streaming video, live blogging, social networking, and data presentation.